-2. Add Strength Training to the Mix
+2. Strength Training

-Even if you do cardio most days of the week, there's another crucial component your exercise regimen should include: resistance training.
+How it helps: Even if you do cardio most days of the week, there's another crucial component your exercise regimen should include: resistance training.
 This is true for everyone, but especially those with diabetes.

 "People with diabetes are at risk for lower muscle strength," Colberg-Ochs says.